gavrun/platform-game/README.md

 # platform-game

-An elementary platform game where you jump and run by a playe, collect coins, and escape.
+An elementary platform game where a player jumps and runs, collect coins, and finally escapes.